Hadeer0Mohamed/Dhakir/README.md

-## Dhakir - ذَكِّرْ
+## Modrek - مُدرك
-Dhakir is a Visual Studio Code extension crafted to support your spiritual journey throughout the day.

-## Dedication
-   إلى روح أبي الغالي وأخي الحبيب الذي لم يعلمني حرفًا واحدًا فقط، بل علمني جميع الحروف والكلمات وأصول البلاغة. لولا فضل الله ثم دعمه، لما كانت "هديريات برمجية". ❤
+Modrek helps you keep track of your work time and reminds you to take breaks.

 ## Installation

-1. Open Visual Studio Code.
+Open Visual Studio Code.
-2. Go to the Extensions view by clicking on the square icon in the sidebar or pressing `Ctrl+Shift+X`.
+Go to the Extensions view by clicking on the square icon in the sidebar or pressing Ctrl+Shift+X.
-3. Search for "Dhakir".
+Search for "Modrek".
-4. Click "Install" to add the extension to your VS Code setup.
+Click "Install" to add the extension to your VS Code setup.

 ## Usage
-After installation, the Dhakir extension will automatically start sending periodic reminders every 30 minutes.

-## To customize your experience

-1. Open the Command Palette by pressing Ctrl+Shift+P.
-2. Search for Dhakir: Settings and select it.
-3. Adjust the frequency of reminders, choose specific types of reminders, and set other preferences according to your needs.
+Once installed, Modrek will activate automatically.
+You will receive break reminders every hour to help you stay productive and healthy.

+To manually start or stop the break timer, you can use the command available in the Command Palette:
+Press Ctrl+Shift+P to open the Command Palette.
+Type "Start Break Timer" and select it to start the timer.

 ## Join Our Community!